OI-wiki/Standard_Code_Library/README.md

 ## LICENSE?

-Note that we are using SATA License so just **Star And Thank Author**
+Note that we are using SATA License so just **Star And Thank Author**.

 Hope you enjoy learning through this repo.